arcsecond-io/oort/docs/index.md

 Structure is as follow: Night Logs contain multiple Observation and/or Calibrations taken the same night.
-To each Observation and Calibration is attached one (and only one) Dataset containing the files (as many as they are).
+To each Observation and Calibration is attached one (and only one) Dataset containing one or more files.

-For instance, if a folder contains the word "Bias" (case-insensitive), the files inside it will be put inside a Calibration object, associated with a Dataset whose name is that of the folder.
+For instance, if the folder on disk contains the word "Bias" (case-insensitive), the files inside it will be put inside a Calibration object, associated with a Dataset whose name is that of the folder.
+Complete subfolder names will be used as Dataset and Observation / Calibration names.
 See below for a table of examples.

-Keywords directing files in Calibrations are "Bias", "Dark", "Flat" and "Calib".
-All other folder names are considered as target names, and put inside Observations.
+Keywords directing files to Calibrations containers are "Bias", "Dark", "Flat" and "Calib".
+All other folder names are considered as target names, and put inside Observations containers.

-Complete subfolder names will be used as Dataset and Observation / Calibration names.

-For instance, FITS or XISF files found in `<root>/NGC3603/mosaic/Halpha` will be put in an Observation (not a Calibration, there is no special keyword found), and its Dataset will be named identically `NGC3603/mosaic/Halpha`.
+For instance, FITS or XISF files found in `<root>/NGC3603/mosaic/Halpha` will be put in an Observation (not a Calibration, since there is no special keyword found), and its Dataset will be named identically `NGC3603/mosaic/Halpha`.